farcaster-project/farcaster-node/README.md

 ### :moneybag: Take the offer

-Taking a public offer is a much simpler process, all you need is a running node (doesn't require to know your network topology), an encoded public offer, and a bitcoin address to receive bitcoins (again, as a refund or if the swap completes depending on your swap role).
+Taking a public offer is a much simpler process, all you need is a running node (doesn't require to know your network topology), an encoded public offer, a Bitcoin address and a Monero address to receive assets, again as a refund or as a payment depending on your swap role and if the swap completes.

 ```
-swap-cli take tb1qmcku4ht3tq53tvdl5hj03rajpdkdatd4w4mswx\
+swap-cli take --arb-addr tb1qmcku4ht3tq53tvdl5hj03rajpdkdatd4w4mswx\
-    54EYTy2HYFcAXwAbFQ3HmAis8JLNmxRdTC9DwQL7sGJd4CAUYimPxuQHYkMNg1EELNP85YqFwqraLd4ovz6UeeekFLoCKiu\
+    --acc-addr 54EYTy2HYFcAXwAbFQ3HmAis8JLNmxRdTC9DwQL7sGJd4CAUYimPxuQHYkMNg1EELNP85YqFwqraLd4ovz6UeeekFLoCKiu\
-    {offer}
+    --offer {offer}
 ```

 The cli will ask you to validate the offer informations (amounts, assets, etc.), you can use the flag of interest `--without-validation` or `-w` for externally validated automated setups.